beliantech/boilertext/README.md

 ## Performance

 I did a benchmark, and it actually shows that naive string concatenation is faster than bytes.Buffer.
-And since most HTML is sort of lightweight with hundreds of text blocks, string concatenation will be just fine.
+And since most HTML is sort of lightweight with text block count in the order of _hundreds_, string concatenation will be just fine.
 My results corroborate with https://github.com/hermanschaaf/go-string-concat-benchmarks.